fseguior/spotify-music-analysis-in-python-docker/README-ES.md

 [Spotify Authorization Guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/)

 ### Integrar Docker, Anaconda & Jupyter Notebooks
-In order to make the scripts and notebooks portable, everything runs on a Docker container based on the image ***continuumio/miniconda3***.
-This allows to run Anaconda in the container to manage packages.
+Para hacer que el ambiente sea portable, todo corre en un Docker container basado en la imagen ***continuumio/miniconda3***.
+Esto permite correr Anaconda en un container para manejar los paquetes.

 The configuration of this container is found on the ***dockerfile***.
 After selecting the conda image, the container reates and then activates a custom environment named ***spotify*** based on the YAML configuration file ***./config/Environment.yml***.
 This installs all of the needed libraries in the environment.